 The first one is known as the noob-tube and requires the use the pipe to divert the water from the falls into a steady stream which can be oriented in any direction.
 This method is used to rinse you body of soaps and suds with great precision and accuracy.

 The second most popular showering technique was originally developed by hippies 1000 years ago.
 These bohemians did not want to expose their bodies to the harmful effects of water which had been passed through a non-vegan, non-glutten-free, GMO filled PVC pipes.
 Basically they just put their entire body under the rushing water.
 This style does provide extensive rinsing with high efficiency.

 As you walk down the beach you can see the waterfall/shower.
 On a side note: the shower is the main source of water for all the campers.
 It is not only used for showering, but also for brushing teeth, drinking and cooking water (many freeze dried meals require boiling water).
-So be mindful when showering to try and push all your soap out of the little pond at the base, so others who came to fill their water bottles aren’t drinking your soap scum.
+Be mindful when showering to try and push all your soap out of the little pond at the base, so others who come to fill their water bottles aren’t drinking your soap scum.